Supporting Anal Cancer Screening in Primary Care for People Living with HIV

 If a patient presents with any of these symptoms, primary care providers should:

-• Take an anal history to support appropriate evaluation.
-This may include asking about: sexual history, history of warts, anal intraepithelial neoplasia, hemorrhoids, fissures, fistulas, or prior anal surgery.
+• This may include asking about: sexual history, history of warts, anal intraepithelial neoplasia, hemorrhoids, fissures, fistulas, or prior anal surgery.
 (Hillman et al., 2019)

-• Perform a Digital Anal Rectal Exam (DARE).
+• Perform a DARE

-(Hillman et al., 2019, Hirsch et al., 2025; Stier et al., 2024, Chromy et al., 2025)
+• Refer the patient to a colorectal specialist, for further assessment with or without a preceding imaging procedure (expert opinion, Hillman et al., 2019, Hirsch et al., 2025; Stier et al., 2024, Chromy et al., 2025)

-What to say: Education and engaging patients
+What to say: Education and engaging patients in screening

-Education improves screening uptake; knowledge is often limited with patients and is an important step that should not be overlooked (Wheldon et al., 2023).
+Education improves screening uptake; knowledge is often limited in patients and is an important step that should not be overlooked (Wheldon et al., 2023).
 Stigma, embarrassment, and provider discomfort are top screening barriers (Sam et al., 2025).
 Affirming communication improves trust and participation (Stier et al., 2024)

 Key messages and communication tips